Jonathan Stewart: 2010 season

 Stewart started the 2010 season once again splitting carries with Williams, but gained the opportunity to start when Williams was placed on injured reserve; for the rest of the season, Stewart split carries with Mike Goodson, although he was credited with the starts for the majority of these games.
 In Week 14, against the Atlanta Falcons, he finished with 133 rushing yards.
-In the next game against the Arizona Cardinals, he finished with 137 rushing yards.
-In a year where Carolina finished 2-14, Stewart managed to rack up 770 yards rushing and two touchdowns in 14 games played and seven started, the worst statistical performance of his career.
+In the next game against the Cardinals, he finished with 137 rushing yards.
+In a year where Carolina finished 2–14, Stewart managed to rack up 770 yards rushing and two touchdowns in 14 games played and seven started, the worst statistical performance of his career.

 2011 season

 In 2011, Stewart again shared carries with Williams, rushing for 761 yards on 5.4 yards per touch.
 Behind rookie quarterback Cam Newton, Williams, and Stewart combined, the Panthers had the third-best rushing attack in the NFL in the 2011 season.